NOUIY/aws-cdk-guide/v2/projects.md

 module.exports = { MyCdkJsProjectStack }
 ```

-**node\_modules**
+**node\$1modules**
-Common folder in Node\.js projects that contain dependencies for your project\.
+Common folder in Node.js projects that contain dependencies for your project.

-**package\-lock\.json**
+**package-lock.json**
-Metadata file that works with the `package.json` file to manage versions of dependencies\.
+Metadata file that works with the `package.json` file to manage versions of dependencies.

-**package\.json**
+**package.json**
-Metadata file that is commonly used in Node\.js projects\.
-This file contains information about your CDK project such as the project name, script definitions, dependencies, and other import project\-level information\.
+Metadata file that is commonly used in Node.js projects.
+This file contains information about your CDK project such as the project name, script definitions, dependencies, and other import project-level information.

-**test/my\-cdk\-js\-project\.test\.js**
+**test/my-cdk-js-project.test.js**
-A test folder is created to organize tests for your CDK project\.
-A sample test file is also created\.
+A test folder is created to organize tests for your CDK project.
+A sample test file is also created.
-You can write tests in JavaScript and use Jest to compile your JavaScript code before running tests\.
+You can write tests in JavaScript and use Jest to compile your JavaScript code before running tests.

 ------
 #### [ Python ]